DanyStinson/Amazon-Polly-Builder/readme.md

 * **Step 1:** Deploy the AWS Infrastructure:
   * [Launch](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://amazon-polly-demo.s3-eu-west-1.amazonaws.com/amazon-polly-builder-local.yaml&stackName=Amazon-Polly-Builder) the following **AWS CloudFormation Template** in your account (The link will automatically open the AWS CloudFormation console).
   >__Note:__ If you are already running this CloudFormation Stack with the predefined Stack Name, please change the name of the new stack.
-  * All parameters are already configured so just check the I acknowledge that AWS CloudFormation might create IAM resources box and click Create stack.
+  * All parameters are already configured so just select your Stack Name, check the AWS CloudFormation acknowledgements and click Create stack.
   * Wait until the stack goes into the **CREATE_COMPLETE** status, then go to the **Outputs tab**.
   * You will see an output named **ApiEndpoint**.
 Take note of the url, as you will use it later.